masakifukunishi/algorithm-data-structure-crash-course/sort.md

 ## Exercise 02
-- What do you think is the best algorithm and why?
+### What do you think is the best algorithm and why?
+I think the best algorithm is merge sort. this si becaunse merge sort is stable and fast. the time complexity is always O(log n).

 - Compare Merge sort VS Quick Sort.
 Pros and Cons?

 ## Exercise 03